Skip to main content

 }

-• Make sure to replace http://localhost:5225 with the correct value for where you have hosted the boxy hq server.
-If you are using our SuperTokens managed service, we will host the Boxy HQ server for you (reach out to us to activate your instance).
+Make sure to replace http://localhost:5225 with the correct value for where you have hosted the BoxyHQ server.
+If you are using the SuperTokens managed service, Boxy HQ hosts the server for you (contact support to activate your instance).

 success

-7) Adding multiple SAML connections to a single tenant#
+7. Adding multiple SAML connections to a single tenant